osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Available Field Sets"></a>

-Gets the collection of field sets that are available for use in the data view, and which are not already included in the data view.
+Gets the collection of field sets that are available for use in the data view, and which are not already included in the data view.<br/>

 ### Request
 ```text